dotnet/csharplang/proposals/lambda-improvements.md

 int one = (x => x)(1);        // ok
 ```

-_Open issue: Should direct invocation be handled separately?
-The feature does not depend on other changes in this proposal._
+_Direct invocation will be addressed separately since the feature does not depend on other changes in this proposal: see [issues/4748](https://github.com/dotnet/csharplang/issues/4748)._

 ## Syntax